Key Takeaways:

 “This is an entirely new paradigm for tissue fabrication,” paper co-author Mark Skylar-Scott said.

-The Wyss Institute Research Associate explained that the aim with the SWIFT method was not to print an entire organ’s worth of cells.
+The Wyss Institute Research Associate explained that the aim of the SWIFT method was not to print an entire organ’s worth of cells.
 The technique focuses more on printing only vessels needed to support “a living construct that contains large quantities of OBBs.”
 OBBs stands for organ building blocks, derived from stem cells.

 Lab-grown organs that use this method may help correct human organ issues with patients’ own cells.